ixtendio/gofre/README.md

 ## Authorization

-_GOFre_ provides a RBAC implementation for user authorization.
+_GOFre_ provides an RBAC implementation for user authorization.
 The following objects are available:
-* **auth.SecurityPrincipal** - represents any managed identity that is requesting access to a resource (a user, a service principal, etc)
+* **auth.SecurityPrincipal** - represents any managed identity that is requesting access to a resource (a user, a service principal, etc.)
 * **auth.Permission** - a permission has:
    * **Scope** - describes where an action can be performed.
-A scope might have maximum 3 levels, (domain, subdomain and resource) separated by separator (default `/`).
+A scope might have a maximum of 3 levels (domain, subdomain and resource) separated by a separator (default `/`).
 The levels can be specific or generic: **&ast;**.
 Scopes should be structured in a parent-child relationship.
-Each level of hierarchy makes the scope more specific
+Each level of the hierarchy makes the scope more specific.
-  * **Access** - specifies what actions can be applied to a resource like: view, create, update, delete, etc
+   * **Access** - specifies what actions can be applied to a resource like: view, create, update, delete, etc.
 * **Role** - a collection of allowed and denied permissions.
-The denied permissions check has higher priority than allowed one
+The denied permissions check has a higher priority than the allowed one.
-* **User** - implements `auth.SecurityPrincipal` and represents an authenticated person
+* **User** - implements `auth.SecurityPrincipal` and represents an authenticated person.

-For example a user with this permission:
+For example, a user with this permission:
 ```go
 auth.Permission{
     Scope: "admin/timesheet/team1",